The Financial Mutant Manifesto

 You’re also aware of the premium that soft skills like creativity, curiosity, and lifelong learning have in the global economy.
 You actively strive to improve your soft skills to be an in-demand employee.

 You also recognize that of all the soft skills, focus is the most valuable in the 21st century.
-Having a strategic mind to focus on the right things with set you apart.
-Having the ability to focus deeply on one thing at a time will make you unstoppable.
+Thinking strategically and focusing on the right things will set you apart in the long term.
+Having the ability to focus deeply on one thing at a time will make you unstoppable with.

 2) Financial Mutants know the value of a dollar and spend their money well.